Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 Throughout the years, Sam Raimi has been criticized for delaying new installments of the Evil Dead saga.
 With such a rich universe, it looks like he could be delivering stuff more regularly.
 Within 37 years, he has only given us three movies, a sort of remake (not directed by him), and only until recently, a TV show.
 Considering the large fandom behind the adventures of Ash Williams, it hasn’t been that much.

-But that is probably the reason why every entry, even with its flaws, have been embraced and valued with affection by the audience and the critics.
+But that is probably the reason why every entry, even with its flaws, has been embraced and valued with affection by the audience and the critics.
 When Raimi and Campbell decide to get something out, it’s because they really want to do it.

 Here, we’ll dare to do what every fan of the saga has done at least once: create an evil dead movies list countdown.